tannerdolby/tannerdolby.com/src/writing/pull-into-a-feature-branch.md

 Switched to branch '323-fix-async'
 ```

-Now you have a local copy of the changes in a upstream feature branch.
-Now its time to start revewing and approve or reject those changes!
+Now you have a local copy of the changes in a upstream feature branch, its time to start revewing and approve or reject those changes!
 If you want to see what branch your currently on, use `git branch`.